0xFableOrg/roll-op/docs/opstack.md

 When creating the L1 genesis files with pre-deploys, a temporary L1 node is started, the contracts are deployed to it, and then dumped to the genesis file.

+## Redeployments

+Whether the `rollop l2` deploys the rollup contracts and re-generates the L2 genesis is controlled by the presence of the deploy config file (which we currently store in `deployments/$DEPLOYMENT_NAME/artifacts/deploy-config.json`).
+If it is missing, it is generated and the rollup contracts are deployed on L1.

+When running the Devnet L1 with baked-in rollup contracts, a deploy config is generated when running the L1, and so running `rollop l2` after that does not redeploy the contracts.

+If you want to force the contracts to be redeployed, you can run `rollop l2 --clean` (or equivalently `rollop clean-l2 && rollop l2` — do supply your deployment name and config file to the command of course).

+The clean command will remove the deployment artifacts including the deploy config, as well as the L2 databases, enabling the rollup from being re-deployed for the given deployment name.